chshersh/chshersh.github.io/posts/2024-07-30-pragmatic-category-theory-part-01.md

 ### So what is it actually?

-A **semigroup** describes an operation of appending two values of some type to get a value of the same type.
+A **semigroup** is a pair of a type and an operation of appending two values of this type to get a third value of the same type.

 > 👩‍🔬 For the sake of simplicity, here we're using the definition of semigroup from _abstract algebra_.
 For completeness, a Category Theory definition: a _semigroup_ is a hom-set in a semicategory with a single object.
 But let's stick with appending two values for now.